uhamurad/stopwatch/docs/en/Principles.md

 ## Stopwatch does not throw errors and exceptions

 All erroneous and exceptional situations should be reflected in the report and logs.
-They should not interrupt the main program.
+They should not interrupt the main program (see [Notices](Notices.md) chapter).